 1 Battery with USB-C cable

-With a USB Type-C port, the EN-EL15c battery charges faster than other USB-C camera batteries by 45% and standard methods by 65%.
+With a USB Type-C port, the EN-EL15c battery charges 45% faster than other USB-C camera batteries and 65% faster than standard methods.
 It takes only 2.5 hours to reach full charge with high current charging (5V/2A).
 The battery has a visual indicator that shows red for charging and green for full charge.

 - USB-C Fast Charging – Charges in 2.5 hours.